Command Line Interface

 Scaffold a loader.

-npx webpack loader [output-path] [options]
+npx create-new-webpack-app loader [output-path] [options]

 example

-npx webpack loader ./my-loader --template=default
+npx create-new-webpack-app loader ./my-loader --template=default

 Output Path